Difference Between kVA and kW

 kVA vs kW

 In a 100% efficient system, kVA is equal to kW.
-But in non-ideal cases, kVA can be converted to kW using certain formulas and determining the power factor, which is a representation of the electrical efficiency of the appliance.
+But in non-ideal cases, kVA can be converted to kW using certain formulas and determining the power factor, which represents the appliance’s electrical efficiency.

 Comparison Table